TobleroneBill/TerminalUno/README.md

       - 4 Wild cards (can be placed on anything and changes the color)
       - 4 Draw four cards - The same as wild, but makes next player draw 4

-    - Real time turn Timer
     - Turn Counter
-    - Colored terminal for cards (will be using curse)
+    - Colored terminal for cards using colorama
-    - A settings menu, so main player can set turn timer, counter and anything else that should be customizable
+    - Card stacking
+      - Blue 5 can have any other 5 played on top, or a blue 4/6

 ### The Deck Visualsed

 <image src="README\Uno_Card.jpg" width=500>

 ### Classes

 - Deck - will hold all instances of the cards that get drawn, with the methods:
   - Draw: Draw a card from its big array of Card class cards
   - Shuffle: when all the cards have been drawn into a place Pile (probably stored in the Game Manager), it will collect all the cards back (except the last played card)
-- Cards (will probably use inheritance for each type of card).
+- Cards ~~(will probably use inheritance for each type of card)~~.
 Game manager will handle thier actual logic.
 Each card will hold:
-  - Value (0-9,,+2,wild,+4 wild)
+  - Value (0-9,reverse,skip,+2,wild,+4)
 - Game manager - Will handle main game logic, such as:
   - Player Turns
-  - Restricting turn time
-  - Checking turn count (and ending the game if exceeding the limit if set)
+  - Checking turn count
   - Displaying status messages
   - Switching between Menu and Game
   - Displaying the information in a nice way
-- Player/AI - If Ai, will automatically play turns (could get complicated, so will probably opt for random but legal moves).
+- Player ~~/AI - If Ai, will automatically play turns (could get complicated, so will probably opt for random but legal moves).~~
   - Hold a Hand of drawn cards stored in a list
-  - Status effect attribute (such as skip a go, or draw) so the AI knows if it needs to +2.
-This will allow it to stack if the setting is used.
+  - Status effect attribute (such as skip a go, or draw) ~~so the AI knows if it needs to +2.
+This will allow it to stack if the setting is used.~~

 ### Actual Uno Rules